kwame-mintah/vscode-ollama-local-code-copilot/README.md

     100 1128k    0 1128k    0    21   2546      0 --:--:--  0:07:33 --:--:--    23
    ```

-3. Install CodeGPT onto VSCode and follow the instructions provided [here](https://docs.codegpt.co/docs/tutorial-ai-providers/ollama).
+3. Install Llama Coder VSCode extension

 > [!NOTE]
 > Initial prompts to Ollama might be slow, if the model / container was not previously running and not interacted with recently.

 ## Notes

-### Using different Large Language Models (LLM) with CodeGPT
+### Using different Large Language Models (LLM) with Llama Coder

-You can edit the `docker-entrypoint.sh` to pull any model available in the [Ollama library](https://ollama.ai/library), however CodeGPT currently
+You can edit the `docker-entrypoint.sh` to pull any model available in the [Ollama library](https://ollama.ai/library), however Llama Coder currently
-supports a [few models](https://docs.codegpt.co/docs/tutorial-ai-providers/ollama) via the UI.
-You will need to manually type in the model name you
+supports a [few models](https://github.com/ex3ndr/llama-coder?tab=readme-ov-file#models) via the UI.
+Within the extension settings select a 'custom'
-have pulled into the 'Model' field for Ollama provider.
+inference model and then enter the model name within the "Inference > Custom: Model" field.

 ### What devices has this been tested on?

 I have only tried the container on my MacBook Pro M1 Pro with 16 RAM (2021), so YMMV.
 Also unable to comment on model(s) that require a
 Graphics processing unit (GPU).

-[^1]: CodeGPT also allows for downloading model(s) via the extension and also displays installed models via the UI.
+[^1]: Not all models perform the same on the host machine, please ensure you select an appropriate model for the best performance.